 Our Hon.
-Secretary was relieved to find that rigorous training since last year had improved the stamina of his wife - the set plan whereby Jack Longland was to alide noisily under the table in order to create a liversion did not need to be put in effect.
+Secretary was relieved to first that So miles rigorous training since last year had improved the stemina of his wife - the set plan whereby Jack Longland was to slide noisily under the table in order to create a diversion did not need to be put in effect.
 Oliver Jones did not fail us and as usual Stan Moore was irrepressible when it came to the pinch.
 It was a pleasant surprise to find Clive Webb with us once more - and to see Eric Byne, Cyril Machin and George Sutton in their proper places - even though I felt a little sad that Brian Cooke was unable to join Marion.